 My one main complaint about the TICKR X isn’t actually with the device itself; rather, the applications it pairs with.
 The RunFit and Wahoo Fitness apps seem a little outdated and lacking in features at this point (no social features, for instance), though they do handle the basics pretty well.
 Now, the TICKR X is able to pair with other fitness apps, so this complaint really only applies if you’re using Wahoo’s own apps.

 If you’re a triathlete, you should definitely consider the Garmin HRM-Tri.

-This is Garmin’s smallest and lightest heart rate monitor to date, and it’s super comfortable to wear for an extended period of time.
+This is Garmin’s smallest and lightest heart rate sensors to date, and it’s super comfortable to wear for an extended period of time.
 The HRM-Tri will store all your heart rate data when you’re underwater, then forward it to your wearable once you’re done swimming.
 And when you’re out for a run, the monitor will report six different running dynamics metrics, including cadence, stride length, ground contact time, ground contact time balance, vertical oscillation, and vertical ratio.

 MYZONE’s MZ-3 heart rate monitor is one of the most feature-packed options on our list.

 This heart rate monitor sports Bluetooth and ANT+, which means you’ll be able to connect the device to your smartphone and sync it up with a number of popular fitness applications.
 It also has the ability to store up to 16 hours of fitness activity, meaning you don’t have to carry around your smartphone when you work out.